Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 ### Upload files to your bucket

-Before connecting our bucket to the AI solutions, we are going to upload a few objects to it (images, codes, models, ...) so that we can then retrieve these files from the AI Solutions.
+Before connecting your bucket to the AI solutions, you are going to upload a few objects to it (images, codes, models, ...) so that you can then retrieve these files from the AI Solutions.
 You can do this using the Control Panel (UI) or the `ovhai` CLI:

 > [!tabs]
 > **Using the Control Panel (UI)**